The complete guide to ecommerce fulfillment: Processes and solutions for 2026

 Now that you understand the costs, processes, and challenges, it's time to choose the right fulfillment model for your business.
 Many brands start with in-house fulfillment, then evolve to a modern platform like Flowspace as they scale.

-The right solution depends on your size and growth trajectory.
+Consider your size and growth trajectory when choosing.
 While smaller operations may not need external support, larger brands often outgrow in-house or traditional 3PL capabilities quickly.

 Here are a few telltale signs that it's time to consider a logistics partner: